avanoene/risk_dash/documentation/gettingstarted.md

 50.0
 ```

-> Note: Another important distinction is that the Equity class will only keep a reference to the underlying QuandlStockData, which will minimize dulpication of data.
+> Note: Another important distinction is that the Equity class will only keep a reference to the underlying QuandlStockData, which will minimize duplication of data.
 However, at scale, you'd want minimize price calls to your data source, so that could probably be better dealt at the Portfolio level.

-#### Sourcing Portfolio Data
+#### Portfolio Data and creating a Portfolio Object

 To have an equity position in your portfolio you need what quantity you ordered, what price, and when you ordered the position.
 In this example, we'll use the following theoretical portfolio found in `portfolio_example.csv`: